TL;DR:

 Confidentiality and Limitations

-Your privacy and confidentiality are taken seriously.
-All information you share in sessions is treated with the utmost respect and is protected in accordance with Australian privacy law and ethical guidelines set by the Psychology Board of Australia.
+Your privacy is taken seriously at Michelle Saleeba Psychology.
+All information you share in therapy is treated with respect and is managed in accordance with the Australian Privacy Act 1988, the Health Records legislation, and the ethical requirements of the Psychology Board of Australia’s Code of Conduct.

-If you have been referred under a Mental Health Treatment Plan (MHTP), brief progress reports are required to be shared with your referring GP as part of Medicare requirements.
+If you are referred under a Mental Health Treatment Plan (MHTP), brief progress updates are required to be shared with your GP as part of Medicare’s reporting requirements.

-If you have any concerns or questions about confidentiality, please feel free to raise them at any time.
+If you ever have questions or concerns about how your information is managed, or would like to discuss confidentiality further, please feel free to raise this at any time..

 Privacy Policy